-SSTR-PET should replace In-111 pentetreotide in all indications in which In-111 pentetreotide is currently being used.
-SSTR-PET has demonstrated better sensitivity and specificity than CI and In-111 pentetreotide.
-There are specific instances in which SSTR-PET is clearly preferred: at initial diagnosis, when selecting patients for PRRT, and for localization of unknown primaries.
-For patients in which the tumor is readily seen on CI, SSTR-PET is not needed for routine monitoring.
+SSTR PET should replace 111In-pentetreotide in all indications in which 111In-pentetreotide is currently being used.
+SSTR PET has demonstrated better sensitivity and specificity than CI and 111In-pentetreotide.
+There are specific instances in which SSTR PET is clearly preferred: at initial diagnosis, when selecting patients for PRRT, and for localization of unknown primaries.
+For patients in whom the tumor is readily seen on CI, SSTR PET is not needed for routine monitoring.